-You may have not appeared in the press yet.
+You may not have appeared in the press yet.
 However,even some blog mentions displayed on your homepage can help you.
 If you have been included as a guest writer on a popular blog, or have been mentioned by them,this also helps you to gain trust from your visitors.

 Any product that wants to make a big splash needs to get notorious personalities to try and endorse it.
 People desire to resemble celebrities.
 If they see a famous person using and enjoying your product or service,you can be sure that you have gained their trust and confidence.
 Influencer marketing has become a buzzword, with Google searches rising 69% since May 2015.

 A study conducted by the collaboration of Experticity,Keller Fay Group and Dr. Jonah Berger assessed the impact of participants’ recommendations.
 In the study, 6,022 U.S. individuals answered about the“likelihood to follow recommendations and perceived credibility of source (Influencers vs. average customers).”The recommendations by influencers outperformed recommendations by average customers:

 Image source: Marketing Sherpa

 See this example of Selena Gomez using her celebrity status to promote her brand Rarebeauty;

 Drawing a conclusion

 If you want to increase your conversion rate, answer to yourself, “Why a customer should trust you in the long run?”
 Use a compelling value proposition to answer this question, and search for supporting elements to gain your visitors’ trust, to complete continuity, congruency, and social proof of your page.